fnokeke/beehive/README.md

 # Beehive Web 1.5
-A platform for researchers to conduct behavioral studies using mobile phones and user contexts
+A platform for researchers to conduct behavioral studies using user mobile phones and contexts (both individual and environmental such as location traces, phone usage habit, calendar schedules, among others).

+## Quick Setup
+- `mkvirtualenv bhenv` (virtualenv wrapper creates and activates virtualenv / if you don't have plugin, first create virtualenv then activate)
+- `pip install -r requirements.txt`
+- `mv rep/fake_secret_keys.py rep/secret_keys.py` (rename fake_secret_keys to secret_keys)
+- `python runserver.py` to start server on `http://0.0.0.0:5000/`

 ## Application Flow
 - Researcher logs in to create experiment in `/researcher` and activates experiment datastreams